How to Start Newborn Calves Strong

 To say it all starts with newborn calf care is not an overstatement.
 Getting a calf started off strong and healthy sets it up for maximized growth and a solid weaning weight.

-The Basics of Newborn Calf Care
+The 5 Basic Steps of Newborn Calf Care

-The mother should be able to dry and warm the calf by aggressively licking but sometimes additional equipment like a warming box will be helpful.
+The mother should be able to dry and warm the calf by aggressively licking, but sometimes additional equipment like a warming box will be helpful.
 This will give you a place that is dry and warm for the newborn calf and will help protect it against the cold.

 Dipping the navel with iodine will help reduce infection through the open umbilical cord, which can take a day or two to dry up and fall off.
 The umbilical cord goes straight to the liver so the potential for a calf to get systemically sick is very high if it becomes infected.